 Which buildings must meet the NZEB standard

-Clarifications on the methodology
+Clarifications brought by the methodology

 The main requirements for NZEB residential buildings specified in the methodologies are: